lunarphp/lunar/docs/src/extending/carts.md

 ],
 ```

-If validation fails, a `Lunar\Exceptions\CartException` will be thrown, you will be able to access errors like you can on Laravel's own validation responses.
+If validation fails, a `Lunar\Exceptions\CartException` will be thrown.
+You will be able to access errors like you can on Laravel's own validation responses.

 ```php
 try {